-Figure 4-2 Appearance of an alarm message
+Figure 4-3 Appearance of an alarm message

-a) The first protection level - WARNING
+a) First protection level - WARNING

 The first (most forgiving) protection level is WARNING.
-When a value watched by the control unit approaches the protection threshold, the transmission is not interrupted, but a message appears - for example "Drive Power too High", "Drain Current too High", or another (see Figure 4-2 Appearance of an alarm message).
+When a value watched by the control unit approaches the protection threshold, the transmission is not interrupted, but a message appears - for example "Drive Power too High", "Drain Current too High", or another (see Figure 4-3 Appearance of an alarm message).

-You can continue to transmit in these conditions, but you have to take some measures, for example, to reduce a bit the drive power from the transceiver.
+You can continue to transmit in these conditions, but you may take some measures, for example, to reduce a bit the drive power from the transceiver.
 The warnings remain on the screen for at least three seconds so that they can be read through and will disappear after the reason has dropped off.

-b) The second protection level - SOFT FAULT
+b) Second protection level - SOFT FAULT